crimson-unicorn/parsers/streamspot/README.md

 If you want to use this parser for your own graph, make sure the format of the graph aligns with StreamSpot's format (see [Graph Format](#graph-format)).

+For Unicorn's [analyzer](https://github.com/crimson-unicorn/analyzer) to work, make sure for each graph, the node IDs start from 0 and do not skip numbers.
+If you use `parse_fast.py`, you can provide `-a` flag and the parser will rearrange the graph's node ID to be Unicorn-compliant (`parse.py` does not have this option yet).

 ### [Usage](#usage)
 > :rocket: Use `parse_fast.py` instead for lightening fast (compared to `parse.py`) parsing.
 Highly recommended for a big dataset!